SHR3YGO3L/Checkweb/README.md

    python src/app.py
    ```

-7. Access the **CheckWeb** web interface in your web browser by navigating to `http://localhost:5000`.
+7. Access the **ClickSafe** web interface in your web browser by navigating to `http://localhost:5000`.

 Now, you can use the provided features to assess URLs for potential phishing threats and access information about reported phishing attacks worldwide.

-Stay vigilant against phishing attacks with **CheckWeb**!
+Stay vigilant against phishing attacks with **ClickSafe**!
 If you have any questions or need assistance, please don't hesitate to reach out.

 # Screenshots
 <img src="./assets/Screenshot 0.png">